CFP: Anti-theory in the Philosophy of Science and Ethics - Research Workshop of the Israel Science Foundation

 We invite submissions on Anti-Theory (broadly construed) that illuminate important features of either or both ethics and philosophy of science and that may enable us to import insights from one to the other, and thus to advance our understanding of both fields.

 We also invite expressions of interest to participate as commentators and/or session chairs in the workshop.

 The workshop is organized by Dr. Uri D. Leibowitz ([email protected]) and Dr. Klodian Coko ([email protected]) from the Philosophy Department at Ben-Gurion University of the Negev in conjunction with a research project funded by the Israeli Science Foundation (ISF 1943/20).

 The workshop will take place on 4-6 July 2023, in Israel.
 We hope to be able to cover at least some of the travel expenses.
 Accepted papers may be considered for publication in an edited volume on the topic.

 Please send an abstract of approximately 1000 words or expressions of interest to participate as commentator and/or session chair, or any questions/comments to [email protected]

-Communication of acceptance will be sent by 19 March 2023.
+Communication of acceptance will be sent by early April 2023.